Open-Droids-robot/.github/README.md

 At OpenDroids, we envision a future where every innovator has access to world-class robotic platforms, every community can customize robots for their unique needs, every breakthrough is shared openly for the benefit of all humanity, and every robot is built on transparent, trustworthy foundations.

-We're building the backbone of the world with our vision of open-source robotics—because the future belongs to everyone, not just a select few.
+We're crafting the infrastructure of tomorrow with our vision of open-source robotics—because the future belongs to everyone, not just a select few.

 ---